sparkflows/sparkflows-docs/docs/user-guide/data-preparation/data-validation.rst

 Validate Address
 ----------------------------------------

-Below is a sample workflow that contains ``Validate Address`` processor in Fire Insights.
+Below is a sample workflow that contains ``Validate Address`` processor in Sparkflows.
 It demonstrates the usage of ``Validate Address`` node to validate address data value against a valid address format.
 Some of the valid address formats are '123 xyx avenue' and '1/1 block-D street'.

 It does  the following processing of data: